darktire/BaublesEX/README.md

     - edit type of baubles
     - register your type for baubles
     - see Json Helper below for help
 - [x] control the visibility of baubles.
-The following are mods that can be controlled:
+The following are the mods that can be controlled:
   - [x] RLArtifacts
   - [x] Bountiful Baubles
   - [ ] ...